vplesko/OrbLang/docs/pages/advanced_concepts_node_based_syntax.md

 When a non-leaf is processed (either compiled or evaluated), the value of its starting element is processed first.
 How the compiler processes the node as a whole depends on what the starting element resolved to.
 For example, if it resolved to a function, the node represents a call to that function.

-This is also the reason why Orb uses prefix notation.
+This is also the reason why Orb uses prefix notation only.